-If you’re looking for inspiration for a perfect family dog, the rough collie could be just the breed you’re looking for.
-A member of the herding group, the rough collie, currently ranks at number 38 in the American Kennel Club’s chart.
+If you’re looking for inspiration for a perfect family dog, the Rough Collie could be just the breed you’re looking for.
+A member of the herding group, the Rough Collie, currently ranks at number 38 in the American Kennel Club’s chart.

-The rough collie is the breed that first found international fame in the famous 1950s movie, “Lassie Come Home.”
-The rough collie has a long, luxuriant coat and majestic bearing.
-Also, there’s another type of collie, the smooth collie, which has a shorter, flatter coat.
+The Rough Collie is the breed that first found international fame in the famous 1950s movie, “Lassie Come Home.”
+The Rough Collie has a long, luxuriant coat and majestic bearing.
+Also, there’s another type of Collie, the Smooth Collie, which has a shorter, flatter coat.

-In this article, we’re going to focus on the rough collie.
-We take a look at the rough collie’s history, health, and personality, and we find out whether one of these beautiful dogs would make a good family pet for you.
+In this article, we’re going to focus on the Rough Collie.
+We take a look at the Rough Collie’s history, health, and personality, and we find out whether one of these beautiful dogs would make a good family pet for you.

-The rough collie originates from the Scottish Highlands where he was used for herding cattle and sheep.
+The Rough Collie originates from the Scottish Highlands where he was used for herding cattle and sheep.

-In the 1860s, Queen Victoria discovered the rough collie during a vacation to Balmoral Castle in Scotland.
+In the 1860s, Queen Victoria discovered the Rough Collie during a vacation to Balmoral Castle in Scotland.
 The royal seal of approval immediately caused demand for the breed to boom.
-By 1877, collies were being shown at the Westminster Kennel Club show, where they were taken up by wealthy dog lovers, including J.P.
+By 1877, Collies were being shown at the Westminster Kennel Club show, where they were taken up by wealthy dog lovers, including J.P.
 Morgan.

 In 1886, the American Kennel Club came into being, and the Collie Club of America became the second parent association to join the AKC.

-From 1954 to 1973, the rough collie saw a massive worldwide increase in popularity, thanks to the T.V. show, Lassie, which aired at that time.
+From 1954 to 1973, the Rough Collie saw a massive worldwide increase in popularity, thanks to the T.V. show, Lassie, which aired at that time.

-On the downside, the rough collie is a herding breed, and they can nip at heels, which could frighten small children and won’t go down well with the family cat either!
+On the downside, the Rough Collie is a herding breed, and they can nip at heels, which could frighten small children and won’t go down well with the family cat, either!

-However, unfortunately, the rough collie is prone to a large list of health problems, including drug sensitivities, progressive retinal atrophy, collie eye anomaly, epilepsy and bloat.
+The average lifespan for a Rough Collie is between 10 and 14 years.
+However, unfortunately, the Rough Collie is prone to a large list of health problems, including drug sensitivities, progressive retinal atrophy, collie eye anomaly, epilepsy, and bloat.

 Collies can be affected by multiple drug sensitivity issues.
 Some of these issues are the result of a mutation in the multi-drug resistance gene, MDR1.
 That means that dogs with this mutation can suffer potentially fatal reactions to several common drugs, including ivermectin and loperamide.